SeaWulf Architecture Overview

 • Memory innovations: Standard DDR5, high-bandwidth HBM, and massive 1TB configurations

-• Specialized features: Shared access modes, ultra-high memory bandwidth
+• Specialized features: Shared access modes, high memory bandwidth

 Understanding Performance Characteristics